ak352/melanomics/genome/variants2/hotnet2/matrix/mutation/README.md

    ```
    ./run_generate_heat.sh
    ```
-   The default output directories from here onwards are on $SCRATCH/hotnet.

 2. Edit the number of permutations for delta selection (set to 100 for now).
 Edit the threshold for p-values.
 The p-value should be the same in steps 1,2,3,4,5
    ```